Reliable Cellular Automata with Self-Organization: Gaps

 \subsection{Paths}

+We will track the continuity of live areas in space-time via the notion of a path.

-Suppose that $t<u$, cell $x$ is live at $t$ and is not in any extended damage rectangle during the interval $[t,u]$, and there are no switching times in $[t+,u-]$.
-Then we say that $(x,t)$ is connected by a \df{vertical link} to $(x,u)$.
-If one end of a vertical link is not a switching time then the link is called \df{short}.
-If cells $x,x+B$ are siblings not in any extended damage rectangle at time $t$ or $t-$ then the points $(x,t)$, $(x+B,t)$ are said to be connected by a \df{horizontal link} (of size 1).
-Also the pair $(x,t),(x+2B,t)$ is said to be connected by a \df{double horizontal link} if there is a near-end-correction for $(x+B,t)$.
-If $(y,t')$ is, according to case ~\eqref{l.parent.gen} of Lemma ~\ref{l.parent} (Parent) a mother or father of $(x,u)$, we will say that the point $(y,t')$ is connected by a \df{parental} (maternal or paternal) link to point $(x,u)$.
-By this lemma (under the appropriate damage-free condition), the parent survives until the birth of the child, and therefore the parental link can be replaced by a horizontal link and some vertical links.
+\begin{definition}[Links] For times $t<u$, assume cell $x$ is live at $t$ and its body is damage-free during $\clint{t}{u}$, and there are no switching times in the open interval $\opint{t}{u}$.
+Then we say that point $\pair{x}{t}$ is connected by a \df{vertical link} to point $\pair{x}{u}$.
+If one end of a vertical link is not a switching time, then the link is called \df{short}.
+If cells $x,x+\B $ are siblings at time $t$ or $(t-)$ such that $\lint{x-\B }{x+2\B }$ is damage-free during $\rint{t-\Tu}{t}$, then the points $(x,t)$, $(x+\B ,t)$ are said to be connected by a \df{horizontal link} .
+If point $\pair{y}{t'}$ is, according to case~\ref{i:parent.gen} of Lemma~\ref{lem:parent} (Parent) a parent of point $\pair{x}{u}$, we will say that $\pair{y}{t'}$ is connected by a \df{parental} (maternal or paternal) link to point $\pair{x}{u}$.
 A \df{link} is a link of one of these kinds.
 A link is \df{steep} or, equivalently, \df{slow} if it is a non-short vertical link or a parental link.
-(Since time is the second coordinate, steepness of a line is synonymous to slowness of the movement of a point along it.)
-A sequence $(x_{0},t_{0})$, $\ldots$, $(x_{n},t_{n})$ with $t_{i}\le t_{i+1}$ such that subsequent points are connected by links, is called a \df{path}.
-A \df{forward $(n,k)$-path} is a path of length $n$ whose number non-steep links is at most $k$.
-The adjective ``forward'' will be omitted when it is obvious from the context.
-A $(n,0)$-path is \df{steep}, or \df{slow}.
-A \df{backward path} is the reversed reading of a forward path, backward in time.
-Notice that a point $(x_{i},t_{i})$ on a path can actually be dead, if it has just died: indeed, it can be connected e.g.~to $(x_{i+1},t_{i+1})$ by a horizontal link such that $t_{i}=t_{i+1}$ and $x_{i},x_{i+1}$ are siblings at $t_{i}-$.
+(Since time is the second coordinate, steepness of a line is synonymous to slowness of the movement of a point along it.) \end{definition}